 And because we all have mirror neurons (the same neurons that cause you to yawn when you see another person yawn), other people will be much more likely to smile back at you.

-That has the effect of inspiring a sense of connection in almost everyone who sees you.
+That has the effect of inspiring a sense of human connection in almost everyone who sees you.

 6. Be Playfully Wise

 We’d probably assume that the Dalai Lama is wise — but did you know that he’s playful as well?

 It’s this combination that really seems to have an effect on people.
 It’s astonishing when you realize that the Dalai Lama was exiled from his own land and is constantly under threat, but yet he still manages to be both wise and joyful at the same time.